Galicia | Brittany Ferries

 Entry to Service

-GALICIA is expected to enter service for Brittany Ferries during December 2020.
+GALICIA entered service for Brittany Ferries during December 2020.
 She will not be permanently allocated to the Santander and Cherbourg routes until Spring 2021, however.
 GALICIA is the first Brittany Ferries vessel to be themed around Spain according to the company.
 Stena’s favoured architect, Figura, was tasked with customising her interior design accordingly.

 Although registered with a home port of Portsmouth when delivered, GALICIA switched to the French flag shortly after her arrival in Europe.
 This was done during a visit to Astander in Santander for a dry-docking which was required for her change of flag.